khushmevada1183/Stock-Sense/PROJECT_DOCUMENTATION.md

-# Indian Stock Analyzer - Project Documentation
+# Indian Stock Sense - Project Documentation

 ## Overview

-The Indian Stock Analyzer is a comprehensive web application for analyzing Indian stocks with real-time data, charts, and financial insights.
+The Indian Stock Sense is a comprehensive web application for analyzing Indian stocks with real-time data, charts, and financial insights.
 This document consolidates all important project information, updates, and architectural decisions.

 ## Table of Contents